catalystsystem/catalyst-intent/COIF.md

 #### Validation Payload

-The specification does not define _how_ messages are sent between validation contracts only that Validation layers  MUST take valid payloads from `IOutputSettlement` implementations and MUST implement the `IOutputValidator` to make valid payloads available.
+The specification does not define how messages are sent between validation contracts, only that Validation layers MUST take valid payloads from `IOutputSettlement` implementations and MUST implement the `IOutputValidator` to make valid payloads available.

-How payloads are packaged is not defined but a RECOMMENDED payload structure can be seen below.
+While the packaging of payloads is not defined, a RECOMMENDED payload structure is provided below.

 ```
 Common Structure (1 instance)